 MizuRoute routing model implementation

 Developed by Mizukami et al.34, mizuRoute is a vector-based approach of river network routing tool.
 This tool utilizes river networks and their associated Hydrological Response Units (HRUs) to route gridded runoff into discharge.
-The HRUs and stream networks used in mizuRoute implementation for Africa, are sourced from the Hydrologic Derivatives for Modeling and Analysis (HDMA)39 database, encompassing a network of 64,000 HRUs and streams across the African continent.
+The HRUs and stream networks used in the mizuRoute implementation for Africa are sourced from the Hydrologic Derivatives for Modeling and Analysis (HDMA)39 database, encompassing a network of 64,000 HRUs and streams across the African continent.
 The routing mechanism in mizuRoute begins with the allocation of gridded runoff data to river network HRUs, utilizing a weighted-area runoff method.
 Subsequently, hillslope routing, where water flow on slopes is modeled using a gamma distribution-based unit-hydrograph, and then river channel routing is executed.
-For simulating water movement through river channels, we employed all five routing algorithms available in mizuRoute: Impulse Response Function-Unit Hydrograph (IRF), Lagrangean-based Kinematic Wave Tracking (KWT), Eulerian based Kinematic Wave (KW), Muskingum-Cunge (MC), and Diffusive Wave (DW).
+For simulating water movement through river channels, we used all five routing algorithms available in mizuRoute: Impulse Response Function-Unit Hydrograph (IRF), Lagrangean-based Kinematic Wave Tracking (KWT), Eulerian based Kinematic Wave (KW), Muskingum-Cunge (MC), and Diffusive Wave (DW).

 Total runoff used in discharge routing and mizuRoute parametrization for Africa